Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Downtown Las Vegas and Fremont Street

 Downtown Las Vegas offers a different feel from the Strip.
-Fremont Street has lights, music, older casinos, street energy, restaurants, and a more classic Vegas atmosphere.
+Fremont Street has lights, music, older casinos, street energy, restaurants, bars, and a more classic Vegas atmosphere.

 This area can be fun for adults and travelers who want something different, but it is not the same experience as staying on the Strip.
 Choose it because the vibe fits your trip, not only because the hotel price is lower.